 Secretary means the secretary appointed by the Board under section 15 as the Board’s chief executive officer.

-[Section 4 amended by No. 76 of 1986 s.
+[Section 4 amended: No. 76 of 1986 s.
 5; No. 17 of 2006 s.
 4.]

 5. Administration of this Act

 This Act shall be administered by the Minister and under the Minister, the Board is hereby authorised to carry out the provisions of this Act.